Today we’re going to talk about a little known trick that will help you finish your weaving wires cleanly. Every time.

 - This technique works best on small wire gauges (24ga and lighter)

-- Even tension is the key.
+- Even tension is key.
 If you relax your grip while work hardening the wire, it could break above the surface of the weave.
 And then you’ll have a sharp pointy bit sticking up out of your weave.
-Just like when you trim wire tails using your wire cutters.
+Just like when you trip wire tails with your wire cutters.
+Darn it!
+I hate it when that happens.

 - If your weave spans four or more core wires, break the tails off in the center of the weave.
-Between core wires 2 & 3, for instance.
+Between core wires 2 and 3, for instance.
+The closer to the center of your weave, the less likely your weave will ever unravel.

 - Always look for a point in the weave where the wire is wrapped completely around a single core wire.
 That’s the most secure place to break your weaving wires.